Jenna's recent scan on December 9th was clear!

 The six weeks paid off with some very good news with September 2005's MRI.
 Jenna's tumor was shrinking dramatically!!!

-Her MRI in June 2006, provided proof positive of the power of collective prayer..."CANCER FREE."
+Her MRI on D-Day, the 6th of June 2006, provided proof positive of the power of collective prayer..."CANCER FREE."

 The Future

 Jenna isn't just a survivor, she is a THRIVER.
-Thanks to everyone who held her up in prayer to see this "cancer, cancer, go away, and stay away from our Jenna Rae."=)
+Thanks to everyone who had any thought or prayer see this "cancer, cancer, go away and stay away from our Jenna Rae."=)

-Jenna IS definitely in a whole new wondrous world.
-She is thriving mightily.
-Growing physically, emotionally, and socially.
-We ALL know she's dealt with worse and is dealing with other transitions as we all are as a family.
+Jenna IS definitely in a whole new wondrous world: growing physically, emotionally, and socially.
+We ALL know she's dealt with worse and is dealing with other transitions.
+Her scoliosis is being held in check by some very good folks in that field.

 The Big Picture